-Over the next few days, I’ll be name dropping Edmunds.com a lot.
-Last year, the Car People brought me to HQ and taught me how to properly test drive cars behind-the-wheel and negotiate deals when buying a car.
+The Car People at Edmunds.com brought me to the Santa Monica headquarters and taught me how to properly test drive cars behind-the-wheel and negotiate deals when buying a ;car.
 I used this information during our recent car buying purchase and I’ve never had a better experience.
 Thank you, Edmunds.
 You’re kinda sorta amazing.

 How to Buy a Car: Step One